Moving Your Small Business to Texas

 Business Licenses and Permits by Business Type

 A general business license is not required in Texas.
 However, it is important to determine necessary licenses, permits, certifications, registrations or authorizations for a specific business activity, at the federal, state and local level.
-Texas Economic Development & Tourism’s Business Permit Office (BPO) provides comprehensive information on state permits and licenses required for business enterprises in the state.
-For more information, please refer to our Texas Business Licenses & Permits Guide.
+Our 2022 Texas Business Licenses & Permits Guide offers a comprehensive a listing of state permits and licenses required for business enterprises in the state.
+For more information or assistance, please contact the Texas Economic Development and Tourism’s Business Permit Office (BPO).

 Business Employer Requirements